We detect you are using an unsupported browser. For the best experience, please visit the site using Chrome, Firefox, Safari, or Edge. X

 Simple, Secure and Robust Multi-Protocol MCUs

-Designed from the ground up to enable you to go to market quickly, the PIC32CX-BZ2 and WBZ45 family is powered by an Arm® Cortex®-M4F processor and is packed with features including:
+Designed from the ground up to enable you to go to market quickly, this family is powered by an Arm® Cortex®-based M4F core and is packed with features.

 • Bluetooth® Low Energy (LE) 5.2